-If you don’t have a caching or security plugin installed but still encounter a 502 Error, it’s best to disable your plugins and re-activate them one by one.
+If you don’t have a caching or security plugin installed but still encounter an HTTP 502 Error, it’s best to disable your plugins and re-activate them one by one.
 To do so, go to Plugins and simply click Deactivate from the Bulk Actions menu.

 Then, activate each plugin while refreshing your WordPress site after each one.
 Once the 502 Error pops up again, you have found the problem plugin.